cockroachdb/docs/deploy-cockroachdb-on-digital-ocean.md

 This page shows you how to manually deploy a secure multi-node CockroachDB cluster on Digital Ocean.

-If you are not concerned with protecting your data with SSL encryption, you can use an insecure cluster instead.
+If you are not concerned with protecting your data with TLS encryption, you can use an insecure cluster instead.
 Select **Insecure** above for instructions.

 <div id="toc"></div>